 The Linux kernel itself was fixed in October 2016.
 Since then, Linux vendors have all released patches.
 Many Internet articles suggest addressing the bug by doing a general system update.
 While that might be fine for a test machine or Linux desktop, it isn’t ideal for a production server.
 This article describes how to fix the bug in the least invasive way possible – by updating the kernel only.
 Continue reading →

-*UPDATED January 2018 to add MySQL procedure*.
-The Raspberry Pi’s low power consumption makes it well suited to the role of always-on web server.
-This post describes how to install Nextcloud onto the Pi.
+This article explains how to install Nextcloud on the Raspberry Pi.
+It has been tested with the latest version of Nextcloud (13.0.4 at the time of writing), but should work for future versions too.
 Nextcloud is an open source software package providing remote file sharing services, similar to Dropbox.
 But with Nextcloud, you retain ownership, security and control of the shared data.
 Nextcloud works well on a Pi 2 and Pi 3 but will run very slowly on a Pi 1.

-Note: This is a detailed, step-by-step procedure.
+Note: This is a manual, step-by-step procedure.
 If you would rather do the installation automatically, please see my recent article Automatic Nextcloud Installation on Raspberry Pi, which explains how to install Nextcloud with 3 commands.
 It is the quickest and easiest way to get Nextcloud running.
 Both procedures achieve the same overall result, however.
 Continue reading →

 WordPress is a popular blogging platform and content management system.
 This brief article explains how to upgrade WordPress on the Linux command line.
 A message on your Dashboard says that a new release is available ?
 Proceed as follows.
 Continue reading →

 *UPDATED* December 2017.
 The ESXi embedded host client is a web application served direct from an ESXi server that allows basic management of virtual infrastructure.
 It is somewhat similar in appearance to Vsphere.
 Vmware has released it as a “fling“, which can be easily added to an existing ESXi server as follows.
 NB it is recommended to try this in a lab environment rather than a production machine.
 Continue reading →